 The Centre was told, formally, by the Council that they could buy the building that they had been in for 20 years.
 They had the price confirmed, and the finances in place.
 Now that the Council had found out that the Centre had been successful in a joint capital bid with other third sector centres, that offer had been withdrawn and they had been offered a lease instead.
 The Centre could not proceed on that basis and the outstanding maintenance work for the building now fell on the Council.
-If the Centre had been given?
+If the Centre had been a private sector property investor; would buying of this property have been given?